Cambridge Heath: History

 The Wilkinson Gallery opened on Cambridge Heath Road in 1998 before moving to Vyner Street in 2007.
 The gallery became known as one of the first in London to have exhibitions by major female artists such as Joan Jonas, Dara Birnbaum and Laurie Simmons.
 However the Wilkinson Gallery closed in 2017.

 By around 2005, Vyner Street had become a hub of the East London art scene.
 Between 2005 and 2008, the EEL established the Vyner Street Festival with the local Victory Pub as a family festival with local bands, artists and market traders, this has a different theme every year, with the Red Arrows performing flyover in 2008.
 By 2012, however, many artists had moved out due to the effects of the Great Recession as well as the 2012 Olympics.
 A documentary film was released in the same year titled Vyner Street: this was a short observational piece about two different worlds living inconspicuously and side by side in the same place.

-Marco Canha and James Roach, established an academy in 2012 called the Fight Zone and it has the busiest martial arts schedule in Europe and internationally acclaimed coaches.

-In 2015, Tower Hamlets Council took the owners of Al Amin Tandoori Restaurant to court after a routine inspection, which found mouse droppings throughout the kitchen.
-The owner Abdul Noor, pleaded guilty at Thames Magistrates Court to six charges including inadequate control of pests, contamination of equipment and contamination of food.
-Following an inspection on 28 March 2019 the Al Amin Tandoori Restaurant was given the highest Food Hygiene Rating of 5 (Very Good).

-Cambridge Heath station was chosen in 2018 for a trial with a pay-by-face system that may end the need for station barriers, due to its low passenger volumes and having no gates.
+Cambridge Heath station was chosen in 2018 for a historic trial with a pay-by-face system that may end the need for station barriers, due to its low passenger volumes and having no gates.